Wellness

 2. Pranayama (Breathwork)

-Breathwork is a direct way to influence your nervous system and stress response.
+Breathwork is a direct way to influence your nervous system and your stress response.

 Nadi Shodhana (Alternate Nostril Breathing)